Financial Aid for Nursing Students

 If you’re looking to go as far as possible in your nursing education, two degrees are most common: a Doctor of Nursing Practice (DNP), which focuses on advancing research practice and application, and the Doctor of Philosophy (Ph.D.), which prepares nursing students to participate in advanced research and nursing theory.
 Both degrees allow nurses to lead, advance the study and craft of nursing, and educate the next generation of nurses.

-As with any degree, the cost of attending will vary by the school you choose, but there are also several different types of doctoral programs, often tailored to meet the education background and needs of the student.
+As with any degree, the cost of attending will vary by the school you choose, but there are also several different types of doctoral programs, often tailored to meet your needs.
 Students can complete both a master’s and doctoral degree, complete a BSN to DNP bridge program, or complete a post-master’s Ph.D.
 The cost of each will also depend on the number of credits required, with per credit fees ranging from $400-$1,800, and the number of credits required ranging from 32 to over 70.

 How Do I Pay for Nursing School?